Little Big Town: 2014-2016: Pain Killer and Grand Ole Opry invitation

 For the 58th Annual Grammy Awards Pain Killer was nominated for Best Country Album, "Girl Crush" was nominated for Best Country Duo/Group Performance, Song of the Year and Best Country Song.
-Little Big Town only received nominations for Best Country Album and Best Country Duo/Group Performance since they did not write on "Girl Crush".
+Little Big Town received nominations for Best Country Album and Best Country Duo/Group Performance.

 On January 24, 2016, the band sang the National Anthem before the Arizona/Carolina NFC Championship game.
 On July 4 of that year, they performed with the Boston Pops at their annual Independence Day concert.